shirbenami/ROS1-Noetic-Gazebo-11/Keyboard_Control_Setup_Guide.md

 * Use `rqt_graph` to debug connections between nodes
 * Always check `/command/takeoff` was triggered if drone isn't moving
 * Run `rostopic echo /command/twist` to verify messages are being published
+* use 'rosservice call /gazebo/reset_simulation' to reset map

 ---